 Indeed, most of the key skills students develop are grounded in interactions with others—rather than the basic acquisition of knowledge.
 While technology can provide easier access to unlimited resources and the ability to interact with people remotely, it’s not enough in isolation.

 There’s clearly huge potential when it comes to integrating AI into the classroom.
-With the ability to personalize learning experiences, provide real-time feedback, and automate administrative tasks, artificial intelligence tools have the potential to revolutionize the way we teach and learn.
-It is up to educators, policymakers, and technology providers to work together to ensure that the benefits of AI are realized while mitigating its potential risks.
+With the ability to personalise learning experiences, provide real-time feedback, and automate administrative tasks, artificial intelligence tools have the potential to revolutionise the way we teach and learn.
+It is up to educators, policymakers, and technology providers to work together to ensure that the benefits of AI are realised while mitigating its potential risks.
 If you’d like to find out more, please don’t hesitate to get in touch.

 Computeam on...
 Can Technology Help The Teacher Recruitment Crisis?